-Negotiating a better mortgage rate in 2018
+Negotiating a better mortgage rate for your home

 Finding a mortgage with a fair interest rate and good terms is much easier today than it was before the Great Recession and mortgage reform.

 Better disclosures and stiffer regulations have shifted the power to consumers.